Healthy Homes Assessment Naenae

 Rental Property Home Assessments Naenae

-The areas of rental property that are affected by the Healthy Homes Standard in Naenae include each:
+Areas of rental properties that are impacted with Healthy Homes Standards.
+Healthy Homes Standards in Naenae include each:

 • Living Rooms